New Democratic Party Shadow Cabinet of the 45th Parliament of Canada

 This is a list of members of the New Democratic Party Shadow Cabinet of the 45th Canadian Parliament.
 Positions in the shadow cabinet were announced on May 28, 2025, following the federal election on April 28 the same year.
-The cabinet is led by Don Davies, the interim leader of the New Democratic Party who was appointed to temporarily lead following the resignation of Jagmeet Singh.
+From May 5, 2025 to March 29, 2026, the cabinet was led by Don Davies, the interim leader of the New Democratic Party who was appointed to temporarily lead following the resignation of Jagmeet Singh.
 The NDP was reduced to only seven seats in the 2025 general election, and each member of the NDP caucus has been assigned several portfolios.
-The party has not named a caucus whip.
+Following the 2026 New Democratic Party leadership election, the shadow cabinet is organized by Avi Lewis, although he does not have a seat in the House of Commons.
+Lewis's shadow cabinet was announced on April 10, 2026, with Don Davies being appointed as the parliamentary leader.